 This code is licensed under the MIT license.

 Included is pydora, a simple Pandora stream player that runs at the command line.
-It requires that mpg123 or VLC be installed with HTTP support as well as a settings file (example below) located in ~/.pydora.cfg.
+It requires that mpg123 be installed with HTTP support as well as a settings file (example below) located in ~/.pydora.cfg.
 Alternatively an environment variable PYDORA_CFG can point to the path of the config file.

 The player only supports basic functionality for now.
 It will display a station list, allow listening to any station, basic feeback and bookmarking are also supported.
-The player starts an mpg123 or VLC process in remote control mode and feeds commands to it.
+The player starts an mpg123 process in remote control mode and feeds commands to it.
 It does not download any music but rather streams them directly from Pandora.

 When playing the following keys work (press enter afterwards):

 [api] encryption_key = key decryption_key = key username = partner username password = partner password device = key [user] username = your username password = your password